Joseph John Clinch Jr.

-Joseph John Clinch, Jr. (1754–1795) was a colonel in the Edgecomb County Regiment of the North Carolina militia during the American Revolution, a justice of the peace and a representative from Nash County at the meeting of the North Carolina House of Commons in November 1786.
+Joseph John Clinch, Jr. (c.
+1754–1795) was a colonel in the Edgecomb County Regiment of the North Carolina militia during the American Revolution, a justice of the peace and a representative from Nash County at the meeting of the North Carolina House of Commons in November 1786.

 Early life and political career

-Joseph John Clinch was born in 1754.
+Joseph John Clinch was born in about 1754.
 He was the son of Elizabeth Goodrich and Joseph John Clinch of Surry County, Virginia.
 He moved to Edgecombe County, North Carolina with his family as a child.
 They lived near Tarboro, North Carolina.
 He owned a large estate of 1,100 acres and sixteen slaves.
 He married Mary (Lamont) Clinch with whom he had five children, including Duncan Lamont Clinch.
 His home was Ard-Lamont, which was located in Edgecombe County but may have been in the part that became Nash County, North Carolina when it was formed in 1777.
 Joseph was a representative from Nash County in the North Carolina House of Commons that met in Fayetteville from November 20, 1786 to January 6, 1787.